renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/ssh.md

      enabled: true
      additional_config: |
-       Match User <KDK user> # Apply the AuthorizedKeysCommands to the git user only AuthorizedKeysCommand /opt/gitlab-shell/wrap-authorized-keys-check <KDK user> %u %k
+       Match User <KDK user> # Apply the AuthorizedKeysCommands to the git user only AuthorizedKeysCommand /opt/khulnasoft-shell/wrap-authorized-keys-check <KDK user> %u %k
          AuthorizedKeysCommandUser <KDK user>
        Match all # End match, settings apply to all users again
    ```

    `KDK user` should be the user that is running your KDK.
 This is probably your local
    username.
 You can double check this by looking in
-   `<kdk-root>/gitlab/config/gitlab.yml` for the value of `development.gitlab.user`
+   `<kdk-root>/khulnasoft/config/khulnasoft.yml` for the value of `development.khulnasoft.user`
-   (or `production.gitlab.user`), or check which username is returned by
+   (or `production.khulnasoft.user`), or check which username is returned by
    `Project.first.ssh_url_to_repo`.

 ## Add an entry to `~/.ssh/config`